DATES: A new Perfect on Your Own group is forming in June.

 “Perfect on Your Own” meets for five 75-minute sessions.

-To attend, please call 677 - 9800.
+If you’re interested in attending, please complete this form or call 677 - 9800.
 Groups are scheduled according to the calendars of the participants.

 A 10-15 minute complimentary phone consultation is always available to help you determine what will be most helpful in your own unique circumstances.